deestbie/console-docs/docs/venom/addvideoformats.md

 ## Step 2: Add New Video Format

 1. After the upload process is complete you will be redirected to the *Edit* page.
-2. Select *Video Formats* page.
-The *Additional Video Formats* page displays.
+2. Select the *Video Details* page.
-3. Select **+ New Format**.
+3. In the *Video Formats* section, select **+ New Format**.
 The *Add New Format* pop-up displays.

 ## Step 3: Add Video Details

 Each additional video will use the Title, Headline, Description, and Tags you defined for the main video content.
-The Title and Description used in the Video Formats section is *internal* and intended to help you uniquely identify the characteristics of each video so you can effectively manage them.
+The Name and Description used in the Video Formats section is *internal* and intended to help you uniquely identify the characteristics of each video so you can effectively manage them.

-1. Enter Title and Description for your video.
+1. Enter Name and Description for your video.

 ## Step 4: Set Video Projection